BLOG

 Weebly vs WordPress: 2 Site Building Philosophies Compared

 Picking your site’s platform is no small decision.
-It can have an impact on almost every site decision you’ll make in the future.
-Weebly vs WordPress is a common comparison, as they both have a wealth of features for building your site.
+It can impact almost every site decision you’ll make in the future.
+Weebly vs. WordPress is a standard comparison, as they have many site-building features.

-Even so, they each have a unique outlook on how to build a site.
-The question for you is: Does one of them have everything you need to create and manage your site?
+Even so, they each have a unique outlook on building a site.
+Your question is: Does one have everything you need to create and manage your site?

-To answer this, we’ll compare Weebly vs WordPress in a few different areas.
+To answer this, we’ll compare Weebly and WordPress in several areas.
 First, let’s give you some background information on each platform.

 Introducing Weebly and WordPress

-First off, Weebly is a ‘website builder’.
-In other words, it’s a hosted platform that packs in almost all the functionality you need to create a site.
+First, Weebly.com is a ‘website builder’.
+In other words, it’s a hosted platform that offers almost all the drag-and-drop functionality you need to create a site.

 The Weebly home page.